Aboriginal and Torres Strait Islander Peoples

-ACOSS' advocacy to alleviate Indigenous poverty and disadvantage is based on the principles of Indigenous self-determination, non-discrimination and respect for human rights, respect for diversity, cultural appropriateness and community capacity building.
+ACOSS' advocacy to alleviate Aboriginal and Torres Strait Islander poverty and disadvantage is based on the principles of self-determination, non-discrimination and respect for human rights, respect for diversity, cultural appropriateness and community capacity building.

 We have made a number of submissions to government on the Northern Territory Emergency Response (NTER) and will continue to monitor the impact of the NTER on Indigenous communities.

-ACOSS' recent federal budget submissions have made recommendations to increase funding to Indigenous health services, especially primary and preventive health, expand Indigenous child and family services and establish an employment assistance scheme that is responsive to Indigenous community needs and priorities.
+ACOSS' recent federal budget submissions have made recommendations to increase funding to Aboriginal and Torres Strait Islander health services, especially primary and preventive health, expand Aboriginal and Torres Strait Islander child and family services and establish an employment assistance scheme that is responsive to Aboriginal and Torres Strait Islander community needs and priorities.